respondcreate/django-versatileimagefield/README.md

 Registering Sizers and Filters is easy and straight-forward; if you've ever registered a model with django's `admin` you'll feel right at home.

-It is recommended you write any custom Sizers & Filters within a module named `versatileimagefield` (i.e. `versatileimagefield.py`) that is available at the 'top level' of an app on `INSTALLED_APPS`.
+It is recommended you write any custom Sizers & Filters within a module named `versatileimagefield` – (i.e. `versatileimagefield.py`) that is available at the 'top level' of an app on `INSTALLED_APPS` – since this is where `django-versatileimagefield` will look for them.
 Here's an example:

 ```
 somedjangoapp/